KatePaulauskas/watch-store/README.md

 **Checkout Page**

 * The final step in the purchasing process, where customers enter shipping and payment details, review their order, and complete their purchase securely.
+Logged-in users get their shipping details prefilled if address exists.
+Users are also presented with additional add-ons: extended warranties and shipping insurance, and they can choose the shipping method.

+**Thank You Page**

+* Displays a confirmation of the successful purchase, including an order details summary.

+**Policies Page**

+* This page contains essential store policies such as terms and conditions, return policy, and privacy policy, ensuring transparency and customer trust.

 **Contact Page:**

-* Contains a contact form for inquiries, collaborations and feedback.
+* Contains a contact form for inquiries, collaborations, and feedback, offering users a direct channel to communicate with the store.

 **Log In and Sign Up Pages:**

-* Enables users to create an account or log in to access personalised experience.
+* Enables users to create an account or log in to access a personalised experience and allows superuser to manage store products and policies.

-* Facilitates order management tracking.
+**Orders and Address**

+* Allows users to manage their default delivery address and view their order history.

+**Log Out**

+* A confirmation page allowing users to log out of their account and return to the home page or browse anonymously.

+Admin pages:

+**Add Product**

+* Enables superuser to add new products, including details like name, price, description, and images, to ensure the product catalog stays up-to-date.

+**Manage Products**

+* Provides functionality for superuser to delete products from the store or edit them via a hidden page, ensuring easy updates and management of the available products.

+**Manage Policies**

+* Is the regular Policies Page with additional functionality for superuser, ehich allows superuser to update existing policies via hidden Edit Policy Page, ensuring compliance with business and legal standards.

 #### - Database Structure -